 Learn how MIPS Payment Adjustment Calculation will work for 2018 and the implications of MIPS Score that go beyond money.
 If you are thinking of submitting just enough data to avoid the penalty, read on why you should work on maximizing your MIPS score instead.

-The time is ripe to direct the attention towards MIPS 2018 preparations.
+The time is ripe to direct the attention towards MIPS 2018 submissions.
 To get ready, the first step is to check the participation status and then evaluate the reporting options to determine the option that will get you the highest MIPS score and maximize the payment adjustment.
 As you embark on the preparations for second year of MIPS, there are 3 significant changes that you must be aware of:

 Recently, QPP tool was updated to reflect the latest MIPS 2018 Participation Status.
 This was referred to as the “Final 2018 MIPS Eligibility Status” in a recent CMS newsletter, which has many MIPS eligible clinicians and groups thoroughly confused.
 This blog aims at removing the confusion by helping clinicians understand how the MIPS 2018 participation status is determined and if they would be required to participate in MIPS.